KevKibe/docindex/README.md

 ## Features

-⚡️ Index multiple documents and their metadata to Pinecone fast.
+⚡️ Index multiple documents and their metadata to Pinecone fast.<br>
-📚 Index any document whether on your local computer or online.
+📚 Index any document whether on your local computer or online.<br>
-📂 Support for various document formats including PDF, docx(in-development), etc.
+📂 Support for various document formats including PDF, docx(in-development), etc.<br>
-🔁 Support for various embeddings services eg OpenAIEmbeddings, GoogleGenerativeAIEmbeddings(in-development), etc.
+🔁 Support for various embeddings services eg OpenAIEmbeddings, GoogleGenerativeAIEmbeddings(in-development), etc.<br>
 🛠️ Configure a vectorstore from the index for RAG pipelines.

 ## Setup